Venmo doesn’t work for payments outside the US, and you can’t send money from abroad to someone who’s in the US.

 - Use your card in more than 200 countries and withdraw money from 2.3 million ATMs

-They use the best exchange rate that you can get and ad a minimal fee on top.
-The sender saves on costs, and the recipient receives the money for free in his or her local currency.
+The company is known for using only the best exchange rate you can get, and it adds a small fee.
+Senders save on costs, and recipients receive the money for free in their local currency.

-As with our other Venmo international alternatives, you can see the fees upfront.
-The exact amount and the time it takes to transfer the money are also presented to you.
+The best thing about it?
+You can see the fees upfront, as well as the exact amount and the time it takes to transfer the funds.

-With over 10 million customers worldwide, Wise moves around $6 billion each month in over 50 different currencies.
+With over 15 million personal and business customers worldwide, Wise moves around $11 billion each month in over 50 different currencies.

 - Multi-currency accounts